jediknight813/llama-cpp-discord-bot/README.md

 ## bot permissions

-If you don't want users without permissions running the bot commands (change model, list_models, shutdown) add the role name to the bot_allowed_channels in the settings.py file.
+If you don't want users without permissions running the bot commands (change model, list_models, shutdown) add the role name to the bot_allowed_command_roles in the settings.py file.

 ```python
 bot_allowed_command_roles = ['admin']